mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 `0b0f445fe487a967f9d103287057030fa248ff5ad38c55a49383379baa493e58` - for all
 intents and purposes it is unguessable.
 And its also unguessable for computers too.
-Even though some computers can do billions of hashes per second, that is still not good enough to run through all the combinations of pre-images to find a matching hash within our lifetimes.
-Infact it would take all computers on this planet millions of years to try all possible pre-images.
+Even though some computers can do billions of hashes per second, that is still not quick enough to try all the combinations of pre-images to find a matching hash within our lifetimes.
+Infact it would take all computers on this planet millions of years to try all possible pre-images until they found the solution.

 "Ok", you might think to yourself, "but maybe I don't need to try all the possible combinations to produce the hash I'm after - maybe I can just skip ahead ...
 If the pre-image I start with does not give a hash that is close to what I want, then I will just choose a pre-image further along that gives a hash closer to what I want, and then make minor adjustments until I zero in on the hash."
-But no such luck - property 4 tells us that hashes are both deterministic and random.
-A pre-image will always hash to the same value, but that value is random, so there can be no process of zeroing in.
-Trying a pre-image that is "further along" is no better than trying any other pre-image.
-They all completely modify the resulting hash.
+But alas, this is not how cryptographic hashing works - property 4 tells us that hashes are both deterministic and random.
+They are deterministic because a pre-image will always hash to the same value, but that value is random, so there can be no process of zeroing in.
+Trying a pre-image that is "further along" is no better than trying any other pre-image - they all completely modify the resulting hash.

 ## bitcoin mining